Philadelphia Martin Luther King, Jr, Association for Nonviolence

 Finally, students may enter the College for Teens Program at twelve and remain until College.
 The King Association makes it possible through fundraising to ensure that the program operates fully and that students will be able to attend at no cost.

-Copyright © 2023 Philadelphiamlk - All Rights Reserved.
+Copyright © 2025 Philadelphia Martin Luther King, Jr. Association for Nonviolence, Inc. - All Rights Reserved.

 This website uses cookies.